eclipse-vertx/vert.x/core_manual_groovy.md

 It creates a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
-It basically involves registering handlers, unregistering handlers and sending messages.
+It basically involves registering handlers, unregistering handlers and sending, or publishing, messages.

 First some theory: